afern-git/box-world-json/readme.md

 This document describes a JSON format for specifying box rearrangement planning problems, which are compiled into PDDL problem instances for the BOX-WORLD domain.

-The format is minimal by default, unambiguous, and forward-compatible with more complex goals.

 ----------------------------------------------------------------------
 1. Top-Level Structure
 ----------------------------------------------------------------------